christophihl/startupengineer/content/_repos/dat_sci_2/01_intro_r.md

 Don’t worry if you’ve never programmed before and it seems like we cover a lot of ground fast.
 The chapter will teach you everything you need to know and gives you a concise overview of the R language.
 You will return to many of the concepts we meet here in the next projects, where you will examine the concepts in depth.

+{{< figure src="/img/courses/dat_sci/01/R_RStudio.png" >}}

 Before you can ask your computer to save some numbers, you’ll need to know how to talk to it.
 RStudio gives you a way to talk to your computer.
 R gives you a language to speak in.
 To start you will need to have both R and RStudio installed on your computer before you can use them.
 R and RStudio are separate downloads and installations.
 Both are free (under the Affero General Public License (AGPL) v3) and easy to download.
 R is the underlying statistical computing environment, but using R alone is no fun.
 RStudio is a graphical integrated development environment (IDE) that makes using R much easier and more interactive.
 You need to install R before you install RStudio.
 In the following sections you'll find information about how to install the language R and the IDE RStudio.
+You can choose between an interactive and a manual tutorial.

 ##  Installing R & RStudio IDE
+### Interactively

+Take the following steps to get R and the IDE RStudio running:

+<iframe src="https://jwarz.shinyapps.io/learnR/#section-install-r" width="100%" height="500px"></iframe>

+### Manually

 Download and install R from CRAN, the Comprehensive R Archive Network.